Odes to a Classic Hundred Standards

 46. Jingqing's Rain Drops

-Raised: Jingqing asked a monk, "What is the sound outside he door?"
+Jingqing asked a monk, "What is the sound outside the door?"

 The monk said, "The sound of rain drops."

-Qing said, "The multitude of beings are topsy-turvey losing themselves chasing objects."
+Qing said, "The multitude of beings are topsy-turvey, confused by the self to chase objects."

 The monk said, "Venerable how do you make it alive?"

-The monk said, "So what is the intended meaning of 'Drenching does not lose self'?"
+The monk said, "So what is the intended meaning of 'Soaked is not confused by the self'?"

 ^TOC^